srcbookdev/srcbook/CONTRIBUTING.md

 From the relevant package directory:

+- update the CHANELOG.md in the root directory
 - bump the version in the package.json, commit and push the changes.
 Example: `git commit -m "Release srcbook version 0.0.1-alpha.10`
 - `pnpm publish`
 - push git tags & add release notes to GitHub